arocca1/briscola-5-person/README.md

 - Make the UI not hideous
 - Handle more games than just 5-person briscola
 - Authentication and real user accounts.
 Right now it's simply "authentication" by name
-- Add in a way to start a new game after the previous one has finished
 - Filter out cards that are in your hand from the partner card selector.
 This is a small enhancement since selecting a card from your hand will error out, but avoiding that woud be desirable
 - Use cookies to store user id instead of having to rejoin game by name